ralphwillgoss/elk-docker-azure-storage-emulator/README.md

 * *stop.cmd* - stop the container
 * *remove.cmd* - remove the container
 * *delete.cmd* - delete the container image

+## Todo
+* Add some tests to the modified azurewadtable plugin
+* Refactor customised azurewadtable.rb to take advantage of using some of the other Azure Storage clients ctro's

 ## Note on Security Warning
 When building the image you will receive a security warning: